 This is the ‘holy grail’ of attacks on LLM-based applications.
 It’s the main threat addressed in the OWASP Top 10 for LLM.
-X is flooded with real life examples of this attack, showing its dominance.
-But what really is prompt injection, and is it a real threat that poses a significant risk to your customer-facing applications and company?
+X is flooded with real-life examples of this attack, showing its dominance.
+But what really is a prompt injection attack, and is it a malicious prompt or malicious instruction that poses a significant risk to your customer-facing applications and company?

 What is Prompt Injection?

-Prompt injection is any prompt where attackers manipulate a large language model (LLM) through carefully crafted inputs to behave outside of its desired behavior.
-This manipulation, often referred to as "jailbreaking", tricks the LLM into executing the attacker's intentions.
-This threat becomes particularly concerning when the LLM is integrated with other tools such as internal databases, APIs, or code interpreters, creating a new attack surface.
+Prompt injection is any prompt where attackers manipulate a large language model (LLM application) or an AI model through carefully crafted inputs to behave outside of its desired behavior.
+This manipulation, often referred to as "jailbreaking", tricks the LLM application into executing the attacker's malicious input.
+This prompt engineering becomes particularly concerning when the LLM is integrated with other tools such as internal databases, APIs, or code interpreters, creating a new attack surface.
+This prompt injection vulnerability must be addressed.

-Until now, our approach to accessing UIs/APIs was based on a structured format, relying on expected inputs.
+Until now, our approach to accessing UIs/APIs has been based on a structured format, relying on expected inputs.
 However, the new paradigm brought by LLMs introduces an overwhelming influx of diverse tokens into our system at an unprecedented pace.
-Furthermore, leveraging the capabilities of LLMs, we not only embrace this unstructured and unpredictable input but also channel it downstream through internal services such as APIs, databases, code execution, and more, allowing it to work its magic.
+Furthermore, leveraging the capabilities of LLMs, we not only embrace this unstructured and unpredictable input but also channel it downstream through internal services such as APIs, databases, code execution, and more, allowing it to work its magic against direct prompt injection attacks.
 In essence, we now accommodate exponentially more inputs than before and empower it to influence more services than ever.

 Types of Prompt Injection